mslabek/cinema-tickets-api/README.md

 2. **Lack of tests and documentation**:
     - When I started building this app, I didn't notice many complexities in the domain.
 But even then I knew that proper development process is not going to help me with my self-imposed time constraints.
-    - I tried to write a couple tests for different kinds of methods to showcase that I can write them and to make it easier in the future.
+    - I tried to write tests at the beginning and I soon convinced myself that I wouldn't be able to finish the project in time at that pace.
-    - Even though many critical javadocs are missing, I tried to at least document the controllers in Swagger to make it easier to test manually.
+    - Even though many critical javadocs are missing, especially in the ticket package, I tried to at least document the controllers in Swagger to make it easier to test manually.
     - Again, ultimately this was not solved, however I try to I justify my transgressions against `The powers that be` (that being Uncle Bob and Robert Fowler) by time constraints, willingness to read their scripture and to refactor.
 3. **One weird hack**: